tools200ms/ecommquery/README.md

 ```
 Content between `@lookup_for_categories` and `@end` sections is a prompt message.

-`@lookup_for_categories` is a prompt name, followed by name of the object that is to be datasource for prompt.
+`@lookup_for_categories` is a prompt name, followed by a class name of the object that is to be datasource for prompt.
 In this case `{product.descr}` inserts Product's description into prompt message.

 # Usage Examples